Greek Safer Internet Centre

 - 20 online quizzes.

-Ministry of Education, Research and Religious Affairs, General Secretariat of Information, Cyber Crime Unit of the Greek Police Criminal Investigation Department, Police Headquarters, Greek Hellenic Data Protection Authority, The Panhellenic School Network, Facebook, OTE/Cosmote, Google Hellas, Aristotle University of Thessaloniki, School of Law National and Kapodistrian University of Athens, School of Law National and Kapodistrian University of Athens, Experimental Psychology Laboratory University of the Aegean, Department of Information Communication Systems Research Center Demokritos, Youth Office of the Archdiocese of Athens, UNICEF, Umbrella NGO, Consumers Union EKPIZO, Juvenile Probations Officers.
+Ministry of Education, Research and Religious Affairs, Ministry of Digital Governance, General Secretariat of Information, Cyber Crime Unit of the Greek Police Criminal Investigation Department, Police Headquarters, Greek Hellenic Data Protection Authority, intellectual property organisation, The Panhellenic School Network, ENISA, Facebook, OTE/Cosmote, Google Hellas, Aristotle University of Thessaloniki, School of Law National and the Kapodistrian University of Athens, School of Law National and the Kapodistrian University of Athens, Experimental Psychology Laboratory University of the Aegean, Department of Information Communication Systems Research Center Demokritos, Youth Office of the Archdiocese of Athens, UNICEF, Umbrella NGO, Consumers Union EKPIZO, Juvenile Probations Officers.